DoxaAI/snake-getting-started/README.md

 Action.UP or Action.RIGHT or Action.DOWN or Action.LEFT
 ```

 In order to determine which direction to move, you have access to the current Snake game board.
-The board parameter within 'make_move()' is a 2D array of 'CellStates'.
-The `CellState` enumerate contains all the possible states each cell can be in.
+The `board` parameter within `make_move()` is a list of lists of `CellState` values.
+The `CellState` enum represents all the possible states each cell can be in.

 ```py
 class CellState(IntEnum):